TransSiberian

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Jessie chooses to help Carlos hide something (drugs) from the authorities when the train is searched, actively crossing into complicity with criminals and betraying Roy's trust., moving from reaction to action.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Jessie kills Carlos in self-defense during a violent confrontation.
+Notably, this crucial beat Jessie kills Carlos in self-defense during a violent confrontation.
 This false defeat transforms her from potential adulteress into accidental murderer, raising the stakes catastrophically., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 83 minutes (75% through) represents the emotional nadir.
 Here, Roy discovers the full extent of Jessie's betrayal and lies.
 Their marriage appears destroyed.
-Simultaneously, Grinko has them trapped, and Abby is revealed to be dead - the "whiff of death" as innocence and the relationship die., reveals the protagonist at their lowest point.
+Simultaneously, Grinko has them trapped, and Abby is revealed to be dead - the "whiff of death" as innocence and the relationship die., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 89 minutes initiates the final act resolution at 80% of the runtime.
 Roy chooses to protect Jessie despite her betrayal.
 They synthesize their separate strengths - his loyalty and her survival instincts - to devise a plan to deal with Grinko and escape together., demonstrating the transformation achieved throughout the journey.